bvn-architecture/styleguide/README.md

 ![Layout of CART Building Components](https://raw.githubusercontent.com/bvn-architecture/styleguide/gh-pages/assets/how-to-images/example_buildingcomponents.jpg)

-Use the following to insert a title block:
+Use the following to insert a title block, demonstrated by the black box above:

 ```
 <div markdown="1" class="building-components-title">